zacstewart/sinatra-activerecord/README.md

 models in Sinatra aren't that complex, so you can put them all in one file, for example `./db/models.rb`.

-That's it, you're done.
 Now just establish the database connection in your `app.rb` (let's assume you chose the `sqlite3` adapter), and require the models if necessary:

 ```ruby